 The Art School is a lovely space that encourages creativity.
-It is light and airy, with some of the best views across the College, pupils enjoy working here.
-Art is valued, with a long tradition of excellence at the College, most notable OEs are John Piper, Graham Sutherland and John Wells.
-The College continues to encourage creativity and engagement with Art.
+It is light and airy, and with some of the best views across the College pupils enjoy working here.
+Art is valued highly at Epsom and we enjoy a long tradition of excellence at the College.
+Our most notable OEs are John Piper, Graham Sutherland and John Wells, and today the College continues to encourage creativity and engagement with Art.

 The Art School is a lively environment, where pupils explore the breadth of Fine Art, employing a wide range of materials and techniques, learning to handle them with expertise and confidence, developing fluency as they progress through the Art School.

 Whether or not pupils opt to study Art to GCSE or A Level, our aim is that they should enjoy their time in Art and should feel a sense of personal achievement.
 Time in the Art School is challenging, exciting and purposeful.
 Pupils have the benefit of a lively co-curricular programme of workshops.
 Whilst success at GCSE and A Level is valued, pupils are encouraged to investigate, explore and refine practical skills parallel to developing a creative response to the world that surrounds them.
 Work is individual and of personal relevance.
 Nurturing this original and intelligent approach enables pupils to develop skills that are of immense value within the Art School, but also far beyond it.

 Follow the links below to learn more about Art at Epsom College.